hostbuster/mam/README.md

 ./build/mam --graph two_kicks.json --quit-after 10
 ```

+#### Channel adapters

+Generalized N↔M adaptation guided by declared port channel counts:
+- mono→stereo (or mono→N): average source to mono and duplicate across destination width
+- stereo→mono (or N→mono): average to mono, then duplicate to graph width
+- N→M where N,M>1: simple modulo mapping within graph channel width

+Authoring:
+- Declare `channels` in `ports.inputs[].channels` / `ports.outputs[].channels` to hint adapters. `0` or omitted means “use graph channels”.
+- If neither side declares channels, the graph’s channel count is used.

 ## Graph configuration (JSON)

 You can define instruments and their parameters using a JSON graph file and pass it with `--graph path.json`.